jarl-tornroos/cloudfrontbeat/README.md

 You can follow this [example](http://docs.aws.amazon.com/AmazonS3/latest/dev/ways-to-add-notification-config-to-bucket.html) to configure a bucket for notifications (with SQS queue as message destination)

+You can also use CloudFormation to provision your environment, you can use the [provided templates](/cloudformation) which will provision the S3 bucket and the SQS queue.

 #### Access control configuration

 Cloudfrontbeat supports usage of IAM roles, API keys in environment variables and API key in a credential file.
 It is preferable to use IAM roles if Cloudfrontbeat is run from an EC2 instance.